-Child(ren) To Be Placed Interview(s): This is a new area of assessment included in the UHS.
-For this area CPIs interview the child or children being placed to gain their understanding and/or feelings about being placed in the home.
-Discuss and assess the child(ren)'s understanding or feeling about being placed in the home.
+5. Child(ren) To Be Placed Interview(s): This is a new area of assessment included in the UHS.
+For this area Case Managers interview the child or children being placed to gain their understanding and/or feelings about being placed in the home.

+- Discuss and assess the child(ren)'s understanding or feeling about being placed in the home.
 Document any concerns or needs that they would want the potential caregiver(s) to know about them. - This question is required for ALL home study types.

-References and Reviews: This is also a new area of assessment where CPIs contact references regarding the family's ability to meet the needs of the child.
-Obtain, contact, and document the results of a minimum of two references from relatives, non-relatives, professionals and/or services providers regarding the family's ability to meet the needs of a child(ren) placed in the home.
-This question is required for ALL home study types. • Child History: This area of assessment is also new to the UHS.
-CPIs describe each child that is currently living in the home.
-Describe each child living in the home separately, including developmental history/issues, personality, health, education level, special needs and behaviora challenges.
-In addition, describe/discuss the adjustment and integration of children previously adopted by or placed with the family.
-Discuss with all family members any failed placements in terms of the cause, resolution, and any differences or changes that will be made as a result of lessons learned.
-This question is required for ALL home study types.
+- 6. References and Reviews: This is also a new area of assessment where Case Managers contact references regarding the family's ability to meet the needs of the child. - Document the references received from relatives, non-relatives, professionals and services providers regarding the family's ability to meet the needs of a child(ren) placed in the home. - This question is required for ALL home study types.

+- 7. Child History: This area of assessment is also new to the UHS.
+Case Managers describe each child that is currently living in the home. - Describe each child living in the home separately, including developmental history/issues, personality, health, education level, special needs and behavioral challenges. - In addition, describe/discuss the adjustment and integration of children previously adopted by or placed with the family. - Discuss with all family members any failed placements in terms of the cause, resolution, and any differences or changes that will be made as a result of lessons learned. - This question is required for ALL home study types.

-8. Physical Environment: As mentioned earlier, it is important to ensure that the living environment if free of any potential hazards and the sleeping arrangements are appropriate for the age of the child.
-This may have been assessed already if an initial interview was completed.
-If so, the information gathered in the initial walk-through can be documented here.
+8. Physical Environment: This area requires a walk-through of the home to ensure that the living environment is free of any potential hazards and the sleeping arrangements are appropriate for the age of the child.